-- In edit mode, select a ruleset of interest. - In the rule area locate the rule where you want to add a condition. - Next to the rule condition, click Add Condition as shown in Figure 12-21.
+- 1. In edit mode, select a ruleset of interest. - In the rule area locate the rule where you want to add a condition. - Next to the rule condition, click Insert Test as shown in Figure 12-21.
+This adds a condition immediately after the current one.